aspleym/TMM4275-Assignment-2/README.md

 - Generate maze with different complexities.
   We have no further plans for this school project.
 Until there are changes to our roadmap, this project will have no maintenance of the code as of 19.
 February 2021.

+NX:

+- Change color on the trajectory depending on if the welding robot is welding, or just moving.
+This information can already be returned from the pathfinding algorithm.

 ## File structure